idealabasu/foldable-camp/docs/modules/03-esp32/esp32-concepts/index.md

 * The system of software packages written for it
 * The same idea of an interpreter… you just access it over USB.

-## What is Thonny?
+## What is VSCode?

-  * a Graphical User Interface (GUI) written in Python
-  * A text editor
+  * A powerful code editor
-  * The interface to your device and its interpreter
-  * A nice way to re-flash your device
+  * Plugins for communicating to your device

 ## Python Interpreter